thegoodideaco/visualizing-hierarchies/src/views/examples.md

 Let's take a look at some of the layouts D3 provides

+## Denrograms

+Dendrograms are node-link diagrams that place leaf nodes of the tree at the same depth.

+Useful when all the leaves should be at the same level, such as for `hierarchical clustering` or `phylogenetic tree diagrams`.

+## Tidy Trees

+Produces _tidy_ node-link diagrams of trees using the `Reingold–Tilford “tidy” algorithm`, improved to run in linear time by `Buchheim et al`.
+Tidy trees are typically more compact than `dendrograms`.

+## Radial Variants

+In alot of cases, we can take a linear display, such as dendrograms or tidy trees, and wrap them in a circlular fashion.

 ## Treemaps

 Webpack has a nice feature to export out the [stats](https://webpack.js.org/api/stats) of your build